avramovic/sshconf/README.md

 ### connect

-Connect to a ssh connecction
+Connect to a ssh connection.
+This is the default command since v0.4

 ```
 sshconf connect